-- 5 pounds of potatoes, washed, peeled, and cut into cubes – We prefer Yukon Gold Potatoes or Russet potatoes.
+- 5 pounds of potatoes, washed, peeled, and cut into cubes: Create a naturally creamy, buttery mashed potato base.
+We prefer Yukon Gold Potatoes or Russet potatoes.
 Red potatoes or other waxy potatoes can also be used if you want a creamier mashed potato.
 Plus, you don’t have to peel them!

-- 4 ounces cream cheese – Sour cream could be used as an alternative if you want a lighter texture.
+- 4ย ouncesย cream cheese: Makes the potatoes extra creamy and adds a little tang.
+Sour cream could be used as an alternative if you want a lighter texture.

 How to Make Garlic Mashed Potatoes